 If your goal is to obtain the best possible training in endocrinology, then look no further.
 We have a rich history and tradition of excellence in endocrinology, with many famous faculty members and graduates from our program, several of whom are now members of our faculty or faculty elsewhere now.

 Over the last years under the leadership of Dr. Rich Auchus, the fellowship has developed into an excellent program, and with our Fellowship Steering Committee, we have initiated a series of rotation changes and expanded the didactic curriculum.
 I have been involved in the fellowship program since I graduated as the first Chief Fellow in the program.
 Therefore, I am excited to continue in the spirit of our prior leadership, together with Dr. Kraftson as the Associate Program Director and an expert steering committee, both providing continuity of a strong leadership.
 Our goals are to make best use of the opportunities and expertise at Michigan and to prepare our fellows to be leaders in their areas of focus.
 Clinical training is focused in the outpatient setting, which is where most of endocrinology is practiced.

 Director, Endocrinology Fellowship Training Program

-On a less serious note, the biggest reason I enjoy being a Program Coordinator is the human touch.
-Program Coordinators are "mother hens" and that comes naturally to me.
+On a less serious note, the biggest reason I enjoy being a Program Administrator is the human touch.
+Program Administrators are helpful and detail oriented, and that comes naturally to me.
 I am originally a small-town girl and enjoy time spent getting to know fellows on a personal level, if they so choose.

 I am married and have two daughters.
-We love the University of Michigan so much that our oldest daughter chose to be a student here - Go Blue!
-I enjoy cooking and baking with my daughters, reading, socializing with friends, traveling, and keeping up with my girls' schedules and the revolving door of teenagers at our home.
+We love the University of Michigan so much that our oldest daughter was an undergraduate and grad student here - Go Blue!
+I enjoy cooking and baking with my daughters, reading, socializing with friends, and traveling.
 Most of my spare time is spent with my family, as family is my passion in life.

 I look forward to the possibility of meeting you in the future.

 The Research Track is a three-year program intended only for trainees committed to careers as independent investigators in endocrinology.
 After a year of intensive clinical training (refer to the Clinical Training section below), the following two years are 80% protected research time.
 Clinical training during Year 2 includes Continuity of Care Clinic, bone clinic, thyroid sonography/FNAB training, and exposure to inpatient intensive glycemia service.
-Year 3 is also 80% research time, and clinical activities are required but entirely elective.
+In Year 3, successful fellows will have 80% research time.
+Clinical activities are required, but entirely elective.
 Most importantly, the third year is not spent as a ‘fellow’, but in the rank of faculty, providing ‘fellows’ with experience in autonomous patient care and further allowing them to continue working with their research mentors and build the basis for a future career as an independent researcher and leader in endocrinology.